Uzebox/uzebox/hardware/Uzebox F6/README.md

 * I overworked all the traces, so they are on raster and layouted them a bit cleaner - in my opinion.

 ## Instructions for using SCART
-Use an XRGB to SCART cable.
+Use an Segadrive-2 to SCART cable.
 Put a jumper into the left position to route sync signal to the connector.
 If you populated the AD725, you can alternatively a jumper into the right position, which routes CVBS to the sync pin, which should also work.
 You can the use TVs which don't support RGB on the SCART input.

 I routed the SVideo signals to unused pins 5 (LUMA) and 6 (CHROMA), so with an adapter cable you can still use SVideo.
 See [this page](https://members.optusnet.com.au/eviltim/gamescart/gamescart.htm) for a compatible cable.